The Civil War Defenses of Washington sites offer a variety of different trails for hikers and bikers.

-You can hike and bike through the hilltops of Washington, D.C. while enjoying an oasis of urban greenspaces filled with an abundance of oaks, beech, maple, and pine trees.
-You can take the seven-mile Fort Circle Hiker-Biker trail that runs from Fort Stanton to Fort Mahan in the southeastern section of the city or hike and bike through Rock Creek Park where many of the forts are located.
+You can hike and bike through the hilltops of Washington, D.C., while enjoying an oasis of urban green spaces filled with an abundance of oaks, beech, maple, and pine trees.
+You can take the seven-mile Fort Circle Parks Hiker-Biker Trail that runs from Fort Stanton to Fort Mahan in the southeastern section of the city, or hike and bike through Rock Creek Park where many of the forts are located.

 If you are hiking or biking, please remember the following safety tips: